-The clear intention of the new statutory provisions was to smooth the way for the intensification of areas around transit stations.
-This was seen both as a sound planning approach that will reduce congestion and encourage use of public transit.
+The clear intention of the new statutory provisions was to smooth the way for intensification of areas around transit stations.
+This was seen as a sound planning approach that will both reduce congestion and encourage use of public transit.
 This was also seen as a way of ensuring that public investment in transit infrastructure was then used efficiently by ensuring development in the vicinity of stations.

-Provincial Growth Plan Emphasizes that the Policy Direction of Major Transit Station Areas is to Deliver a "High Level of Employment and Residential Densities"
+Provincial Growth Plan Emphasizes That the Policy Direction of Major Transit Station Areas is to Deliver a "High Level of Employment and Residential Densities"

-The Growth Plan for the Greater Golden Horseshoe even more clearly establishes that the provincial objective behind the establishment of Major Transit Station Areas is to achieve intensification - higher densities - around transit stations.
+The Growth Plan for the Greater Golden Horseshoe, 2020 (the "Growth Plan") even more clearly establishes that the provincial objective behind the establishment of Major Transit Station Areas is to achieve intensification - higher densities - around transit stations.

-Policy 2.2.4 specifically addresses Transit Corridors and Transit Stations.
-Policy 2.2.4.8 requires that all Major Transit Station Areas "be planned and designed to be transit supportive".
-The Growth Plan defines transit supportive as: "Relating to development that makes transit viable and improves the quality of the experience using transit.
-It often refers to compact, mixed-use development that has a high level of employment and residential densities. ...".
+Policy 2.2.4 specifically addresses transit corridors and transit stations.
+Policy 2.2.4.8 requires that all Major Transit Station Areas "be planned and designed to be transit-supportive."
+The Growth Plan defines transit-supportive as: "Relating to development that makes transit viable and improves the quality of the experience using transit.
+It often refers to compact, mixed-use development that has a high level of employment and residential densities...".
 The clear policy objective is to see higher densities encouraged through the use of minimum density designations.

-However, the City of Toronto's approach in Official Plan Amendment 570 establishes minimum densities in Major Transit Station Areas that are so low that they cannot be considered in any way to be encouraging meaningful intensification and the higher densities of development contemplated by the Growth Plan.
+However, the City of Toronto's approach in OPA 570 establishes minimum densities in Major Transit Station Areas that are so low that they cannot be considered in any way to be encouraging meaningful intensification and the higher densities of development contemplated by the Growth Plan.

-Ontario's Housing Action Plan Highlights the Importance of Higher Densities around Transit Stations
+Ontario's Housing Action Plan Highlights the Importance of Higher Densities Around Transit Stations

-The current Government has been moving aggressively to address the housing supply crisis in Ontario.
-Throughout, the Government has emphasized the importance of development around transit stations to deliver meaningfully to the supply of housing, in the right places.
+The current government has been moving aggressively to address the housing supply crisis in Ontario.
+Throughout, the government has emphasized the importance of development around transit stations to deliver meaningfully to the supply of housing, in the right places.